Buying Time -- 2008

-Leading up to the November 2008 election, the Brennan Center is releasing real-time reports on television advertising in state Supreme Court elections.
-The 2008 reports continue the groundbreaking analysis first conducted in 2000 examining the sponsorship, content and costs of televised state Supreme Court campaign ads.
+Leading up to the November 2008 election, the Brennan Center released real-time reports on television advertising in state supreme court elections.
+The 2008 reports continued the groundbreaking analysis first conducted in 2000 examining the sponsorship, content, and costs of televised state supreme court campaign ads.
 Analyses of advertising over four cycles has culminated in four reports, The New Politics of Judicial Elections, The New Politics of Judicial Elections 2002, The New Politics of Judicial Elections 2004, and The New Politics of Judicial Elections 2006.
 These studies document the growing threats to fair and impartial courts from big money, special interest pressure, and television air wars.

 Alabama | Idaho | Louisiana | Kentucky | Michigan